Advertiser Disclosure

 Image Credit: Dominican Republic Ministry of Tourism

-Whether you want to relax and enjoy some peace and quiet or you’re looking for a little excitement, you’ll be able to find a spot on this over-1-mile-long stretch of shore.
+Whether you want to relax and enjoy some peace and quiet or are looking for a little excitement, you’ll be able to find a spot on this stretch of shore over a mile long.

 Hot Tip: For another great beach experience in Dominican Republic, consider a stay at Hyatt Ziva Cap Cana in Punta Cana.